Your Visit Is Confirmed — Let’s Help You Prepare

 • One support person may attend (no siblings or additional children).

-• For functional oral assessments or bottle-feeding support, both parents/caregivers may attend.
+• For functional oral assessments, bottle-feeding support, or solids consultations, both parents/caregivers may attend.

 Before You Arrive: